Culmination Of 18 Months Of Van Life In Mexico

-Ever thought about doing your own van life journey in Mexico?
-The food, the architecture, the beaches and highlands; there is so much to do and see in Mexico, this country needs to be on your places to visit with your own vehicle.
+Have you ever thought about taking your van life journey to Mexico?
+The food, the architecture, the beaches, and the highlands; there is so much to do and see in Mexico; this country needs to be on your places to visit with your vehicle.

-We’ve spent over 15 months traveling all throughout Mexico in our own DIY campervan.
-And in this page, we will show you how you can have your own amazing “Van Life in Mexico” experience.
+Weโve spent over 15 months traveling throughout Mexico in our DIY campervan.
+This page will show you how to have your own unique โVan Life in Mexicoโ experience.

-We know that there are many questions and concerns about traveling in Mexico with your own vehicle.
-Issues like travel safety, police corruption, and travel documents & insurance.
+We know that there are many questions and concerns about traveling in Mexico with your vehicleโissues like travel safety, police corruption, and travel documents & insurance.

-This page will try to answer all your initial questions about traveling throughout Mexico with your own vehicle; whether it be with your campervan, car, or even motorcycle.
+This page will try to answer all your initial questions about traveling throughout Mexico with your vehicle, whether with your campervan, car, or motorcycle.

 Begin your van life adventure in Mexico by crossing one of the many border entry points along the US-Mexico border.

-There is a good amount of documents and paperwork that is needed in order to legally drive your own camper van in Mexico.
-But if you are patient and organized, the process isn’t overly difficult.
+A good number of documents and paperwork are required to drive your camper van legally in Mexico.
+But if you are patient and organized, the process isn’t overly complicated.

 We crossed the border into Mexico multiple times with our camper van and compiled correct information about what you need to know about crossing the border into Mexico.